a-shine/pm-for-startups/deck.md

 With the Ford T

-- They started with the perceived 'perfect' product
+- Started with the perceived 'perfect' product
 - Strived to add value to the customer by standardizing the production and removing cost from the manufacturing process
 - Large batches and economies of scale

+--

 With the Toyota AA

-- 'seek perfection' and maximize value to the customer
+- Seek perfection and maximize value to the customer
 - Remove waste from the manufacturing process (e.g. overproduction, waiting, unnecessary transport, over-processing, excess inventory, unnecessary motion, defects)
 - Produce in small batches for a more efficient pipeline (flow)